Nixtla/statsforecast/experiments/arima_prophet_adapter/README.md

 5. Evaluate the results using `python -m src.evaluation`.

 ## Conclusion's
-* Don't believe everything you read on TDS
+* Be mindful on what you read on Towards Data Science.
-* Always use benchmarks when forecasting
+* Always use strong baselines when forecasting
 * Quick and easy results are sometimes [misleading](https://en.wikipedia.org/wiki/Streetlight_effect)
 * Simpler models are sometimes [better](https://en.wikipedia.org/wiki/Occam%27s_razor)
-* Facebooks prophet might be many things, but its defenelty not a model for forecasting time series at scale.
+* Facebook's Prophet might be many things, but its definitely not a model for forecasting time series at scale.